KRM7/gapp/docs/introduction.md

 * the length of the chromosomes
 * the number of objectives

-For this problem, we could either represent the solutions as binary strings and use the binary-encoded genetic algorithm, or represent them directly using floating-point numbers and use the real-encoded GA.
+For this problem, we could either somehow represent the solutions as binary strings and use the binary-encoded genetic algorithm, or represent them directly using floating-point numbers and use the real-encoded GA.
 Since the second is a more natural representation of the problem, we will use that in this example.

-The only variable we have is *x*, so the number of variables will be 1, and the only objective function is *f(x)*, so the number of objectives will also be 1.
+The only variable we have is *x*, and our only objective function is *f(x)*, so the number of variables and the number of objectives are both 1 in this example.

-Because we will be using the real-encoded algorithm, there is no difference between the number of variables and the chromosome length, as each gene of the chromosome will represent a single variable.
+Since we are going to be using the real-encoded GA, there is no difference between the number of variables and the chromosome length.
+Each real-encoded gene of the chromosome will represent a single variable of the problem.
 (If we were using the binary-encoded GA, each variable would be represented by multiple binary genes in the chromosome, making the chromosome length different from the number of variables.)